 Power Editor (depreciated as of fall 2018) The power editor is the tool used to manage your ads in bulk.
 Yes, power editor is the main tool advanced advertises use.
 New features are given to the power editor first, then some of those are rolled out to the ads manager.

-As of fall of 2018 the ads manager is the main ads interface tool available to all.
+As of fall of 2018 the ads manager is the main ads interface available to all.

-A Lookalike Audience is a clone of a base or seed audience.
+A Lookalike Audience is a clone of a seed audience.
 Lookalike is part of the Custom Audience group of audiences.

 Second Tier Definitions

 For each auction, the Facebook ads platform selects the best ad to run.